Coefficient of Friction Tester

 (approximately 1°/1”) until the block slides down the track.
 At that moment, the angle of inclination α is read from the scale and the static coefficient of friction is calculated.

 • Dynamic tests: The coefficient of friction is defined as μ=Fr/Fn, where Fr is the friction power and Fn is the load applied to the wire.
-The test wire is moved at a speed of 15m/1’ between a basic plate and pre-loaded sapphires.
+The test wire is, according to the main international regulation such as IEC and NEMA, moved at a speed of 15m/1’ between a basic plate and pre-loaded sapphires.
 The sapphires are mechanically connected to a load cell to detect the force of friction.
-The values detected shall be displayed and recorded at desired intervals.
+The values detected, at a constant periode, shall be displayed and recorded at desired intervals.

 Each method yields a coefficient that can be used comparatively (between enamel systems, lubricants, batches) as an industry‑standard way to quantify “slipperiness”.